JustynaPawlik/currencyConverter-react/README.md

 ## Demo
 https://justynapawlik.github.io/currencyConverter-react/
 ### Description
-This application convert PLN cureency into EUR, USD and GBP currency
+This application convert PLN cureency into foreign currenciec with API.

 ## How it works
 1. Enter an amount of money (e.g. '1000')